Jamal Thorne speaks at the opening of his first solo show, “Frontin(g).” Photo by Meg Komarek

 “Car Dashin” by Jamal Thorne.

 Thorne, who grew up a graffiti artist in the Washington, D.C., area and studied drawing and photography at Morgan State University in Baltimore, said the cooperative program offered by Northeastern and the SMFA provided him the opportunity to take advanced classroom courses at one campus while creating art under the guidance of top-notch faculty artists at the other.
 With this unique approach, his work in the classroom informed his art, and vice versa.

-“It’s a very valuable program because we are two different institutions that complement each other,” said Xavier Costa, dean of Northeastern’s College of Arts, Media and Design.
+“It’s a very valuable program because we are two different institutions that complement each other,” said Xavier Costa, Founding Dean of Northeastern’s College of Arts, Media and Design.
 “They provide the opportunity to delve into studio art and fine art while we are focused more on integrating new media and technology.”

 Costa said Thorne’s exhibition showed off the best of both institutions, displaying high technical aptitude in work based on thorough personal and academic research.

 “Though the use of drawing, he is able to explore and discuss identity in a very complex way,” Costa said.

 Thorne received his MFA on Friday afternoon at the graduate commencement ceremony at Matthews Arena.

 Gallery 360, open year-round, displays collections and unique works by Northeastern students, faculty and staff, as well as noted artists from around the globe.